cringedcoder/cringedcoder.github.io/src/posts/pushing-subtree-to-master.md

 passed as one of the parameters to the force push command.
 The contents of master branch were overwritten by subtree which you can see now.

+After forcing first subtree push there is no need to force it later on.